mythril-forge/homebrew-classes/docs/homebrew/druid.md

 	- For example, if you take 10 damage in animal form and have only 1 hit point left, you revert and take 9 damage.
 	- When you revert forms in this way, you are knocked unconscious.
 - Your ability to speak or take any action that requires hands is limited to the capabilities of your beast form.
+- You can use the spell *shillelagh* while in beast form to amplify your natural attacks.
 - The above rule extends to taking certain actions or using certain features, including...
+	- attacking with weapons like scimitars
 	- casting spells that require a verbal or somatic component
 	- utilizing features from your class, race, or another source
 - Transforming doesn't break your concentration on a spell that you've already cast.